Marieke answers 12 questions of Amsterdam Made.

 Can you describe the products you make?

-My style includes; simplicity, contrast and a kind of raw honesty.
+My style?
+Simplicity, contrast and a raw edge.

 How did your company came into being?